 With sections untouched for centuries, Athens, Greece is a blend of ancient and new.
-Modern skyscrapers sit across the squares from centuries-old churches.
-This is not terribly uncommon in old cities, but in some cases here, the new is built literally around the old.
+Walking through the city, you will see modern skyscrapers across the street from centuries-old churches.
+While this is not uncommon in old cities, it is less common to see the new built literally around the old.
+What is more surprising (and sometimes dangerously alarming) was to discover that some of the paths we walked were actually streets, leading us to invent a game: “Street or Sidewalk.”
+But not everything has been updated.
 While the city once boasted the latest innovations, today the infrastructure is really old.
-The sewers can’t handle paper of any sort (trashcans are next to every toilet), something that many Americans will find discomfiting, and streets are very narrow (we invented a game, “Street or Sidewalk” — to try to guess the purpose of the stone paths we saw).
-But none of the negatives took away from the appeal of the city, which provides many reasons for travelers to visit.
+In fact, the sewer system can’t handle paper of any sort (trashcans are next to every toilet), something that many Americans will find discomfiting.
+But none of these facts took away from the appeal of the city, Athens is definitely a city worthy of a visit.

 Built on a mountain, everything in Athens is uphill.
 I say this not to be facetious or to complain, but to warn those who have trouble walking on uneven surfaces that the hills in Athens are everywhere (and many paths are uneven stones), making it nearly impossible to not have an uphill climb somewhere on your journey.
 While I hear Athens has a good public transportation system, we only made use of the bus to and from the airport, choosing to walk everywhere else.
 The city is sprawling, but pleasant to explore on foot.

 Leading up to our Greece trip I did some research to help determine what our “must sees” would be and how much time we could expect to spend at various places.
 I repeatedly saw the recommendation to spend no more than three days in Athens, that this would be sufficient to see everything.
 Many articles reassured me that we wouldn’t want any more time than that.
 While this may be true for some people, after five days in the city, there was still so much we hadn’t experienced.